Are you working with your child on learning their name? If so, this rocket ship name craft is perfect!

 It helps them to develop their fine motor skills, as well as their creative thinking.
 And it’s a great way to encourage kids to be more hands-on and less reliant on technology.

 Crafting also helps children to express themselves and to work through their emotions.
-It can be a therapeutic activity that allows them to process their feelings in a safe and healthy way.
+It’s the perfect activity that allows them to process their feelings in a safe and healthy way.

-Want even more space themed crafts?
-Try out one of these top ideas below:
+Want even more easy crafts that are also space themed?
+Try out one of these great ideas below:

 Paper Plate Sun Craft – This craft is super easy and great for young children to make!
 They’ll also be able to work on fine motor skills and scissor practice!